Katheod/Roche-papier-ciseaux/ReadMe.md

 ## Author

-This project was created as part of a school project.
+This project was created for educational purposes.
 Feel free to modify and expand it as you like!

 ## License